How are Bee and Wasp Stings Different?

 3. Venom: Wasps and bees’ stings also differ due to the venom that they contain.
 However, despite the different chemical makeups of their venom, they both cause the release of histamine in our bodies, which creates hive-like bumps across our skin.

-You can develop an allergic reaction after either a bee sting or a wasp sting.
+Yes, you can develop an allergic reaction after either a bee sting or a wasp sting.
 It is possible to be allergic to both kinds, just one or the other, or neither at all.
-Usually, a sting from a wasp or bee will only result in mild symptoms, as in:
+Usually, a sting from a wasp or bee will only result in these mild symptoms:

 • Swelling